 On December 7, 1927, I married Zola Killian.
 We did not have much money, so I left for the desert on December 17th, and Zola went back to her family to live.

 In the spring of 1928, we rented a house from Neilie Olsen and bought $500 worth of furniture to furnish two rooms on credit.
 We paid for the furniture that Fall when we sold the lambs.

-Our first child Keith T. was born at home December 25, 1928.
+Our first child Keith T. was born at home on December 25, 1928.

 In 1929, The Great Depression came and money was tight, but we managed to get by with farming and running the sheep in 1930.
-The first two years we ran the sheep along Strawberry River.
+In the first two years, we ran the sheep along Strawberry River.
 We had two good years.
 In 1932 we moved to Trout Creek, and we lambed there until the 20th of May.

-The summer of 1934 he went back to Strawberry Valley.
+In the summer of 1934, he went back to Strawberry Valley.
 He had a heart attack and died.
 His horse and dog never left his body.
 A search party of 100 men from Salem searched for his body.
 This happened in August of 1934.

 That fall I had all the responsibility of the sheep.

 We moved to Aztec, New Mexico.
 We built a new home on the ranch around 1946.
 I hired a carpenter for $500.
 The outside was never completed.
 We lived on the farm, clearing trees, costing about $3,000.
 The Indians had a drought, and a partner and I bought 100 head of ewes from the Indians.
 We bought these sheep in the Spring and sold them in the Fall.
 I made a profit on this venture.